Avaiga/taipy-doc/docs/release-notes/migration.md

 This documentation page lists the migration paths of Taipy releases as they were published.

+# From 3.x to 4.0

+Due to changes in Taipy’s package structure in version 4.0, the previous version of the `taipy-config` package may not be automatically removed when upgrading Taipy from version 3.x to 4.0.
+This could lead to runtime issues as the system may attempt to reference outdated dependencies.

+To ensure a clean installation, please manually  uninstall Taipy 3.x manually and then install a fresh Taipy 4.0.

 # From 2.x to 3.0

 1. In Taipy GUI 3.0, the `on_action` callback signature was unified across all controls: the third